deniszykov/code-contracts-remover/README.md

 Introduction
 ============
 Tool for removing .NET Code Contracts from source code.
+Currently only C# is supported.
+I will gladly accept PR with VB support.

 Installation
 ============